 Have you fine-tuned your files?
 Revised your resume?
 Then you're ready to submit!
 Submitting your manuscript to law reviews on Scholastica is a quick and efficient process.

-- Once you've chosen all of your law reviews, click 'Next Step'
+- Once you've selected all of your law reviews, click

 - Fill out all of the fields on the Manuscript Information page

 - There is no limit to the number of files you submit, though you must at a minimum submit your manuscript file and your CV.
 If you have selected a journal that asks for anonymized manuscripts, you will also be asked to attach an anonymized version of your manuscript file.

 - The order in which the keywords and author information are entered is not saved.

 - If you are asked to enter billing information at the bottom, that means that you are not sponsored by your institution.
 If you feel that you should be, please reach out to us at firstname.lastname@example.org and we can check to see if your school has an account.